josh-ua-nelson/tribute-page-fcc/README.md

 8. Your #image should use max-width and height properties to resize responsively, relative to the width of its parent element, without exceeding its original size

-9. Your img element should be centered within its parent element
+9. Your img element should be centered within its parent element -->

+Source for Giant Steps: https://en.wikipedia.org/wiki/Giant_Steps

+Source for A Love Supreme: https://en.wikipedia.org/wiki/A_Love_Supreme